youtube/cobalt/src/cobalt/content/fonts/README.md

+# Fonts

+By default, Cobalt includes a robust set of fonts that support most characters encountered around the world.
+While this will likely meet many porters' needs, the font system is also extremely configurable when desired.

+It can be configured in the following ways:
+  1. The porter can select from a variety of font packages that Cobalt offers and then override specific sections of those packages to add or remove additional fonts.
+  2. The porter can use system fonts to complement or even replace Cobalt's fonts.
+However, it is important to note that, given the extensive language support that Cobalt provides in its font packages, care should be taken when replacing Cobalt's fonts to not significantly degrade that support.

+Both font packages and system fonts are described in more detail below.

-## Description
+## Font Packages

-This directory contains fonts that can be packaged with Cobalt.
+While the fonts included in Cobalt's default font package should work well in most cases, Cobalt offers the ability to customize the fonts included in builds through package profile selection and package overrides.

-## How to use
+### How to use

 To use this:

-1. Select one of the packages below.
+  1. Select one of the package profiles below.
   2. Add a variable named `cobalt_font_package` in your platform's `gyp_configuration.gypi` file.
   3. Optional: Add package overrides, which can be used to add or remove fonts from the package.

 Example:
     This example uses the 'limited' package, but overrides it to include bold